Leisure Suit Larry III: Passionate Patti in Pursuit of the Pulsating Pectorals: Plot

-Ultimately, Larry and Patti spend the night together, but after a round of passionate lovemaking, Larry hears Patti mumble her previous partner's name (who she intends to leave) as she drifts to sleep.
+Ultimately, Larry and Patti spend the night together, but after a round of passionate sex, Larry hears Patti mumble the name of her previous partner (whom she intends to leave) as she drifts to sleep.
 Dejected, Larry abandons his new lover, eventually becoming lost in the uncharted jungle surrounding the resort area.
 It is at this point, the game shifts perspectives; the player now controls Patti, who must navigate the hostile terrain and assorted perils of the jungle (usually by removing parts of her clothing in the process) to find Larry and resolve the misunderstanding.

 The final act of the game sees Larry and Patti get captured by lesbian cannibals.
 In an example of breaking the fourth wall, the pair escapes captivity through the use of a "magic marker"... only to end up at Sierra's Coarsegold, California headquarters (realized in-game as a literal movie studio), where they must make their way through various set pieces from other Sierra games, including Police Quest and Space Quest II.
 This sequence includes many self-aware jokes which are prevalent in Sierra games.
 At its conclusion, Larry interrupts Sierra programmer Roberta Williams as she is "directing" the whale escape scene from King's Quest IV.

 The game ends with Larry offered a job at Sierra, and the couple are seen living in a California log cabin; Larry is coding an aptly titled series of computer games based on his adventures.